samdev-7/lipslipsrevolution/README.md

 # LipsLips Revolution
 > [!NOTE]
 > This was a group project for Hack the North 2024.
-The following description is adapted from our [Devpost listing](https://devpost.com/software/lipslips-revolution).
+This fork has an updated description adapted from our [Devpost listing](https://devpost.com/software/lipslips-revolution).

 **The demo link is currently broken as dependencies have changed since the event, but this demo video demonstrates it really well!**
 ➡️➡️ [Demo Video](https://youtu.be/C_vZ8xYM-pw) ⬅️⬅️